Separating and Collapsing Electoral Control Types: Results

 Approval voting differs from the other election systems discussed so far in this paper as to its vote type.
 In an approval election $(C, V)$, each vote is a bit-vector of length $\|C\|$, with each bit being associated with a candidate.
 If a candidate's bit is 1, then that candidate is approved by that vote.
 In approval voting, the winner set is composed of each candidate $c$ such that no other candidate is approved by strictly more votes than $c$ is.
 We will sometimes speak of the ``score'' of a candidate in the rest of this section.
 In the context of approval voting, the score of a candidate in an election is the number of votes that approve that candidate (and as noted above, the set of winners are those candidates with maximal score).

-Although the collapses shown by Hemaspaandra, Hemaspaandra, and Menton~\cite{hem-hem-men:j:search-versus-decision} were stated for election systems where votes are linear orders, we note that in their proof they do not use the vote type and thus those collapses hold regardless of what type of votes the election system is over.
+Although the collapses shown by \citeA{hem-hem-men:j:search-versus-decision} were stated for election systems where votes are linear orders, we note that in their proof they do not use the vote type and thus those collapses hold regardless of what type of votes the election system is over.
 Thus we have the following corollary.

-\begin{corollary}[see~\cite{hem-hem-men:j:search-versus-decision}] \begin{enumerate} \item $\approvaldcrpcteuw=\approvaldcrpctenuw=\approvaldcpctenuw=\approvaldcpcteuw$. \item $\approvaldcrpctpnuw = \approvaldcpctpnuw$. \end{enumerate} \end{corollary}
+\begin{corollary}[see~\citeR{hem-hem-men:j:search-versus-decision}] \begin{enumerate} \item $\approvaldcrpcteuw=\approvaldcrpctenuw=\approvaldcpctenuw=\approvaldcpcteuw$. \item $\approvaldcrpctpnuw = \approvaldcpctpnuw$. \end{enumerate} \end{corollary}

 In this section, we prove a number of collapses and inclusions that hold for approval voting.
-Some of these results draw on previously established immunity\footnote{In the unique-winner model, we say an election system is immune to a particular type of control if the given type of control can never change a candidate from not uniquely winning to uniquely winning (if the control type is constructive) or change a candidate from uniquely winning to not uniquely winning (if the control type is destructive) (\cite{hem-hem-rot:j:destructive-control}, which clarified a slightly flawed immunity definition of~\cite{bar-tov-tri:j:control}).
+Some of these results draw on previously established immunity\footnote{ In the unique-winner model, we say an election system is immune to a particular type of control if the given type of control can never change a candidate from not uniquely winning to uniquely winning (if the control type is constructive) or change a candidate from uniquely winning to not uniquely winning (if the control type is destructive) (\citeR{hem-hem-rot:j:destructive-control}, which clarified a slightly flawed immunity definition of~\citeR{bar-tov-tri:j:control}).
 In the nonunique-winner model, we say an election system is immune to a particular type of control if the given type of control can never change a nonwinner to a winner (if the control type is constructive) or change a winner to a nonwinner (if the control type is destructive).} arguments that draw on properties satisfied by approval voting, thereby allowing us to generalize our results.
 Other results are provided by direct arguments.
 Our direct arguments often rely on the fact that, since the votes are bit-vectors, a candidate's score in an election is independent of the other candidates present in the election.
 We will start by discussing the results that draw on the aforementioned immunity arguments.